Lecture 3: Data munging

 ZIP codes, phone numbers, IDs — codes, not numbers

-this code merges two tables and computes mean earnings:
+this code merges two tables and computes mean earnings. it has at least four bugs.

 merged = pd.merge(scorecard, programs, on='UNITID')